 - Not built for super technical trails

 Known for their zero-drop shoes and wide toebox design, Altra has developed a somewhat niche but very loyal following among road and trail runners over the past decade.
-Zero-drop shoes don’t work for all runners—especially those with tight Achilles tendons or calf muscles—and it’s important to allow your body to adapt to them slowly to avoid injury.
+Zero-drop shoes don’t work for all runners — especially those with tight Achilles tendons or calf muscles — and allowing your body to adapt to them slowly to avoid injury is important.

 To learn more about the specifics of this shoe, you can read our Altra Outroad 2 review.

-Altra has introduced the 4-millimeter drop FwdExperience to expand beyond the zero-drop market.
-We’ve been testing this shoe at iRunFar and recommend checking it out if you’re interested in Altra’s shoe designs but need a few millimeters of drop.
+Altra recently introduced the 4-millimeter-drop FwdExperience to expand beyond the zero-drop market.
+We’ve been testing this shoe at iRunFar and recommend it if you’re interested in Altra’s shoe designs but need a few millimeters of drop.

 Claimed Weight: 8.7 ounces (246 grams) | Stack Height: 27 millimeters | Drop: 0 millimeters | Lug Depth: not listed